-The annual inflation rate for previous years can be found here.
+The annual inflation rate for previous years can be found here and the consumer price index for all urban consumers here.

 Inflation in the U.S.